GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

 ### Finding 5: Generalization Stability Under Extended Training

 The full image model locked at 97.04% val accuracy from epoch 15 through epoch 80 - 65 consecutive epochs of zero accuracy movement with no degradation.
 Val loss trended mildly downward (0.7500 → 0.7130) while train loss continued decreasing, confirming continued internal representation refinement without generalization degradation.
 This stability is atypical for a 106-sample test set and suggests MambaVision_S learned highly robust features from the full multispectral image context.
-Peak GPU memory of 2.01 GB and 0.98 ms/image inference latency confirm real-time deployment viability in precision agriculture edge contexts.
+Peak GPU memory of 2.01 GB and an optimized inference latency of 4.961 ms/image (see [Speed Optimization](#speed-optimization)) support real-time deployment viability in precision agriculture edge contexts, though sub-millisecond latency was not achievable with this architecture.

 ---